slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought."
 -- Albert Szent-Gyorgyi [1893]*

-> *  "Progress in science comes when experiments contradict theory." (...)
+> *"Progress in science comes when experiments contradict theory." (...)
 "We must be careful not to believe things simply because we want them to be true.
 No one can fool you as easily as you can fool yourself." (...)
 "You should, in science, believe logic and arguments, carefully drawn, and not authorities." (...)
-"The imagination of nature is far, far greater than the imagination of man."
+"The imagination of nature is far, far greater than the imagination of man." (...)
+"Science is the belief in the ignorance of experts."
 -- Richard Feynman [1918]*

 > *"The most exciting phrase to hear in science is not «Eureka!» but «That’s funny...»"
 -- Isaac Asimov [1920]*

-> *"Gravity is the speed of time." (...)
-"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
--- Pedro Domingos [1965]*

 > *"What is research but a blind date with knowledge?"
 -- Will Harvey [1966]*